 ‘Making it official’ can mean anything from developing a climate action policy, updating your company’s purpose or appointing a climate action officer.
 Whatever you do, make sure the magnitude of the change reflects your commitment to sustainability.
 It’ll keep you and your organisation accountable later on.

-Becoming a remote business doesn’t have to be all-or-nothing.
+Becoming a remote business doesn’t have to be all-or-nothing - and it can be brilliant for building a happy company culture, too.
 Giving employees the opportunity to work from home one day a week is a good place to start, and it will have an immediate impact on your carbon footprint.
 Just ensure that you have the essential tools before you send people home:

 - A messaging program like Slack